carolwanjohi/to-do-list/README.md

 ## Description
 This displays the work done at [Moringa School](http://moringaschool.com/) by [Nason Mang'eli](https://github.com/nasonmangeli) and [Carol Wanjohi](https://carolwanjohi.github.io/).
 It is webpage that enables users to create **To Do** lists and indicate when a task is completed.
 The aim is to practise creating objects using constructors.

+## Behaviour
+Add item to To Do list
+- Input: Clean the car
+- Output: Clean the car

+Delete item from To Do list
+- Input: Clean the car, Clean the house, Wash the dog
+- Output: Clean the car, Wash the dog

 ## Known Bugs

 No known bugs.